IvanEz/Red-GAN/gan/README.md

 ````

 ### Additional Note:
-If the parameter ``segmentator`` is not set(to specify the segmentator path) then the third player segmentator is not included in the architecture, which results in the vanilla spade architecture.
+If the parameter `--segmentator` is not set (by specifying the segmentator path), then the third player is not included in the architecture, which results in the vanilla [SPADE](https://github.com/NVlabs/SPADE/blob/master/README.md) architecture.